ioBrokerTranslator/doc/README.md

 ### Adding translations

 It is still possible to edit language files in your project, but it is strongly recommended to do this only for adding and removing strings; not for editing translations.
+Synchronistaion of new strings works in both directions - from your repository to weblate and from weblate to repository.
+It's save to use `npm run translate` - as this command will only add new strings - and to commit the new files.
+Weblate will fetch the new files using the webhooks configured during setup.

-Editing translations locally can cause conflicts with updated translations coming from Weblate.
+**Important:** Editing translations locally can cause conflicts with updated translations coming from Weblate and should be avoided.